Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 ### 1.5.2	Queue
-•	Que is a type of collection used to store group of objects.
+•	Que is a type of collection used to store group of objects.<br/>
-•	It maintains the first in first out order.
+•	It maintains the first in first out order.<br/>
-•	It holds the data which are about to be processed.
+•	It holds the data which are about to be processed.<br/>

 #### 1.5.2.1	Priority Queue
-•	Priority Que is an Implementation class of Que.
+•	Priority Que is an Implementation class of Que.<br/>
-•	It holds the data which are prior to processing by their priorities.
+•	It holds the data which are prior to processing by their priorities.<br/>
-•	It stores and retrieves the element based on priority level.
+•	It stores and retrieves the element based on priority level.<br/>
-•	It does not allow null values to be stored in the queue.
+•	It does not allow null values to be stored in the queue.<br/>

 #### 1.5.3	Set
-•	Set is a type of collection used to store the group of objects.
+•	Set is a type of collection used to store the group of objects.<br/>
-•	It doesn’t allow duplicate objects to store.
+•	It doesn’t allow duplicate objects to store. <br/>
-•	It allows us to store at most one null value in set.
+•	It allows us to store at most one null value in set.<br/>
-•	It does not preserve insertion order.
+•	It does not preserve insertion order.<br/>
-•	Whenever we want to represent group of individual objects as single entity where duplicates are not allowed and insertion order is not preserved.
+•	Whenever we want to represent group of individual objects as single entity where duplicates are not allowed and insertion order is not preserved.<br/>

 ##### 1.5.3.1	Hash Set
-•	HashSet is an implementation class of Set Interface.
+•	HashSet is an implementation class of Set Interface.<br/>
-•	It uses hash table for storage.
+•	It uses hash table for storage.<br/>
-•	Hashing technique is used store the elements.
+•	Hashing technique is used store the elements.<br/>
-•	It contains unique items.
+•	It contains unique items.<br/>

 ##### 1.5.3.2	Linked Hash Set
-•	It represents Linked List implementation of Set Interface.
+•	It represents Linked List implementation of Set Interface.<br/>
-•	It extends HashSet class and implements Set interface.
+•	It extends HashSet class and implements Set interface.<br/>
-•	It also contains unique elements.
+•	It also contains unique elements.<br/>
-•	It preserves insertion order and permits null elements.
+•	It preserves insertion order and permits null elements.<br/>

 ##### 1.5.3.3	Sorted Set
-•	Sorted Set is an alternate of Set interface.
+•	Sorted Set is an alternate of Set interface.<br/>
-•	Elements of Sorted Set are arranged in the ascending order.
+•	Elements of Sorted Set are arranged in the ascending order.<br/>
-•	Whenever we want to represent group of individual objects as a single entity where duplicates are not allowed but all the objects should be inserted according to some sorting order, then we should go for sorted set.
+•	Whenever we want to represent group of individual objects as a single entity where duplicates are not allowed but all the objects should be inserted according to some sorting order, then we should go for sorted set.<br/>

 ##### 1.5.3.4	Navigable Set
-•	Navigable Set is a child interface of Sorted Set.
+•	Navigable Set is a child interface of Sorted Set.<br/>
-•	It defines several methods for Navigation purpose.
+•	It defines several methods for Navigation purpose.<br/>

 ##### 1.5.3.5	Tree Set
-•	Tree Set is an implementation of Set interface.
+•	Tree Set is an implementation of Set interface.<br/>
-•	It uses balanced tree data structure to store the data.
+•	It uses balanced tree data structure to store the data.<br/>
-•	It does not allow duplicate objects to store.
+•	It does not allow duplicate objects to store.<br/>
-•	It stores the elements by natural ascending order.
+•	It stores the elements by natural ascending order.<br/>

 ### 1.5.4	Map

 •	Map is not the child interface of Collection.
-It’s just a part of collection.
+It’s just a part of collection.<br/>
-•	If we want to represent a group of individual objects as key value pairs then should go for Map.
+•	If we want to represent a group of individual objects as key value pairs then should go for Map.<br/>
-•	Both key & values are objects, duplicate keys are not allowed but values can be duplicated.
+•	Both key & values are objects, duplicate keys are not allowed but values can be duplicated.<br/>